aleryud/TCP/README.md

-just a TCP communication framework will be make as a chat room
+just a TCP communication framework. will be make as a chat room